 WHEN: Tuesday, February 20, at 2 p.m.

 WHERE: CMHR, in the classrooms and galleries 85 Israel Asper Way, Winnipeg

 During the workshop, the École des droits participants will learn how to write positive messages that inspire action on social media as they discover some of the Museum's exhibitions.
 There will be a discussion period, followed by the activity.
 Media will have the opportunity to interview participants as well as representatives of the partner organizations.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.

-Université de Saint-Boniface is Western Canada's French-language university, offering both university degree and college diploma programs that are personalized, of high quality, and that respond to the needs of students in educating the leaders of society.
+Université de Saint-Boniface - will open in a new tab is Western Canada's French-language university, offering both university degree and college diploma programs that are personalized, of high quality, and that respond to the needs of students in educating the leaders of society.